 I was one of those annoying people whose pregnancy, from start to finish, really wasn’t all that bad.
 I had very little morning sickness, didn’t gain too much weight, and didn’t feel like a cow too often.
 Early on, I had no idea I had become pregnant until I had a strange food occurrence.
 I ate some almonds and they tasted like mayonnaise, and a red-velvet cupcake tasted like burnt marshmallows.
-A friend suggested I might be pregnant, and sure enough, I was by about 5 weeks at the time!
+A friend suggested I might be pregnant, and sure enough, I was by almost 5 weeks at the time!
 (I still don’t quite understand the connection between the way the food tasted and being pregnant, so maybe it was just a coincidence?)
 When I got to hear the heartbeat at around 8 weeks (my doc had a state-of-the-art ultrasound machine), I cried.
 It was just so beautiful!
 I think I may have cried, too, when I first felt her hiccup, which was around 23 weeks.

 Even my cravings were not all that bad.
 I craved orange juice the first trimester, but not just any orange juice.
 It had to be Sunny Delight, which probably isn’t made of much juice at all.
 In the second trimester, I had to have tater tots.
 Lots and lots of tater tots!
 I even went to the grocery store and bought a huge bag of frozen tots, which I have never done in my entire life, and haven’t done since then.
 In my last trimester, I could not get enough chocolate milk.
 Hot chocolate would not do; it had to be cold chocolate milk.